billc0sta/Aerospec/docs/docs.md

 ```
 a = b [1] // (a = b[1]) or (a = b) ([1])??
 ```
 for that use a [NO-OP](#NO-OP) statement or simply put the expression between parenthesis.
+Aerospec does not have entry function. it executes the code in the global [scope](#Scope).
 ## Comments
 Aerospec adopts C-like commenting style, example:
 ```